Last updated: 7/21/20, 4/13/20, 5/10/17

 Dremel 225-01 Flex Shaft Attachment – Turns your Dremel into a Flex Shaft.

 Dremel 220-01 Rotary Tool Work Station.
-This setup has a flex shaft holder, drill press and a tool holder.
+This setup has a flex shaft holder, drill press, and a tool holder.
 Drill presses are nice to have when you need precision drilling.
-The press holds the dremel (or flex shaft) steady and perpendicular for exact hole drilling.
-It is very difficult to drill by hand as accurately as you can with a drill press.
+The press holds the Dremel (or flex shaft) steady and perpendicular for exact hole drilling.

 Flex Shafts – Other